 About Bodrum Castle

-Constructed according to the highest standards at the time, it remained an important Christian stronghold for over a century, serving as a focal point in Asia Minor.
+Constructed according to the highest standards at the time, Bodrum Castle remained an important stronghold for over a century, serving as a focal point and Christian refuge in Asia Minor.

 Discover the most astonishing Crusader Castles which still survive today, from Krak des Chevaliers to Kerak and more.